 What happens if I can't find a job?

-Practical training is not a vacation.
 During the OPT authorization period, you should be either working in your field of study, or actively seeking suitable employment.
 If you are unable to find a job after an aggregate of 90 days, you should make plans to go home, return to school for another degree, or change to a different immigration status.

 Can I leave the United States while my OPT application is being processed?